 - Talk of the Town – Best Cosmetic Dentist

-- Consumers’ Research Council – America’s Top Dentists (six years running)
+- Consumers’ Research Council – America’s Top Dentists (seven years running)

 Dr. Reilly graduated from the University of Medicine and Dentistry of New Jersey (now Rutgers).
 He was one of the first dentists certified by the state of New Jersey to perform sedation dentistry.
 He completed programs at and served as a Senior Clinical Instructor at several prestigious postgraduate programs, including: